Pacific County, WA

 The repeater itself

-is in a corner of the garage of the rental house we own.
+is in a corner of the garage of the rental house owned by one of

-Yes, I inflict my radio hobby on those that rent from us.
+Yes, I even inflict my radio hobby on those that rent from us.

 The antenna is 40-feet above the ground,